 Confusing tenders and bureaucratic public procurement have been laid bare in the latest Mystery Shopper results.

 Confusing tenders and bureaucratic public procurement have been laid bare in the latest Mystery Shopper results, published today by the Minister for the Cabinet Office, Francis Maude.
-The results show that the Cabinet Office has stepped in and stood up for small and medium sized enterprises (SMEs), resolving a total of 14 cases over the past three months.
+The results show that the Cabinet Office has stepped in and stood up for small and medium sized enterprises (SMEs), resolving a total of 14 cases over the past 3 months.

 The initiative allows business owners to report instances where SMEs or other suppliers are shut out of the market so that the Cabinet Office can investigate and deal with them, opening up the market for SMEs.
 The results published today show: